hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 any data packets, which it didn't have before, it will save the same into the data file.
 The total number of lost packet ranges and inturn the total number of lost packets represented thro these ranges is also sent to the server as part of the URAck packet.
+The server informs about the total number of blocks involved in the current transfer to the client as part of URReq packet.

 Save & Resume